Local Host Cache

 The interval cannot be eliminated entirely, no matter how quickly the VDAs register.

-The time it takes to synchronize between High Availability Services increases with the number of objects (such as VDAs, applications, groups).
-For example, synchronizing 5000 VDAs might take ten minutes of more to complete.
+The time it takes to synchronize between secondary brokers increases with the number of objects (such as VDAs, applications, groups).
+For example, synchronizing 5000 VDAs might take 10 minutes or more to complete.
 See Monitor for information about synchronization entries in the event log.

 Differences from XenApp 6.x releases